Brandoncyu/image-resizer-server/README.md

 * [Node](https://nodejs.org/en/) - Package ecosystem
 * [GraphicsMagick for Node](https://github.com/aheckmann/gm) - An image-processing package that has been refactored for Node.

-## Contributing

-Please send me a message for details on our code of conduct, and the process for submitting pull requests.

 ## Author

 * **Brandon Yu** - *Initial work* - [Brandoncyu](https://github.com/Brandoncyu)

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details